devsh0/HelloMachine/README.md

 ## Intro
 Java 21 introduced the Foreign Function and Memory API which greatly simplifies interacting with native code and libraries.
-With the ability to call system APIs directly from Java, it is now much easier to execute machine code without relying on C/C++ as an intermediary — alongside many other practical use cases that are not as silly as this one.
+With the ability to call system APIs directly from Java, it is now much easier to generate and execute machine code on the fly without relying on C/C++ as an intermediary.

 This is a simple hello-world prototype that prints "Hello Machine!" from a function defined in native x86-64 code.
 It works like this: